 If want to have some fun with the bulbs check out the ‘Explore’ section of the Philips Hue app, teenagers with the coloured bulbs with love apps like Hue sync etc.

 Adding additional bulbs is very straight forward and it appears that the bulbs act as a network for other bulbs as you get further from the Philips bridge.
 I currently have eight bulbs on my network without issue.
 Note, it takes a little bit of getting used to but the room light switch has to remain in the on position to control the lights.

 Philips offer their own ‘away from home’ service with all the benefits of IFTTT support.
-If you use IFTTT it may be of interest that you can trigger your Hue lighting when someone presses your Ring doorbell.
+If you use IFTTT it may be of interest that you can trigger your Hue lighting when someone presses your Online Doctor Consultation Prescription Xanax.
 That said I have opted to stick with the Homekit option via the AppleTV as a home hub.